 This is where Coralogix comes in.
 We provide comprehensive visibility into the health and performance of Kubernetes environments using the Kubernetes Dashboard.
 This powerful web-based interface monitors and manages Kubernetes clusters, providing real-time metrics on CPU, memory, network, and disk usage for nodes and pods.
 Users can track resource trends, optimize workload placement, and efficiently troubleshoot issues.
 The dashboard also displays Kubernetes events for quick problem identification and resolution.
 It streamlines cluster management, ensuring efficient performance and smooth application operation.

-What’s more, our Streama© architecture allows you monitor your data on this dashboard at a third of the cost, without prior indexing.
+Moreover, our Streama© architecture allows you to monitor your data on this dashboard at a third of the cost, without prior indexing.

 By using this feature, managers, developers, and operations teams can effortlessly visualize and monitor their complex Kubernetes environment, and gain actionable insights using analysis tools driven by machine learning, including forecasting and anomaly detection.